zingale/computational_astrophysics/content/git/github.md

 (replacing my repo and username with your own).

 Now we can go into our repo and look around.
 Notice that there is a `.git/` directory.

-Also look at the remotes:
+We can also see that there are "remotes":

 ```bash
 git remote -v